sensu/sensu-docs/content/sensu-go/6.0/migrate.md

 **Custom attributes**

 Custom check attributes are not supported in Sensu Go.
-Instead, Sensu Go allows you to add custom labels and annotations to entities, checks, assets, hooks, filters, mutators, handlers, and silences.
+Instead, Sensu Go allows you to add custom labels and annotations to entities, checks, dynamic runtime assets, hooks, filters, mutators, handlers, and silences.
 See the metadata attributes section in the reference documentation for more information about using labels and annotations (for example, [metadata attributes for entities][24]).

 The Sensu Translator stores all check extended attributes in the check metadata annotation named `sensu.io.json_attributes`.
 See the [check reference][58] for more information about using labels and annotations in check definitions.

-#### 3. Translate filters
+#### 3. Translate event filters

-Ruby eval logic used in Sensu Core filters is replaced with JavaScript expressions in Sensu Go, opening up powerful possibilities to combine filters with [filter assets][59].
+Ruby eval logic used in Sensu Core filters is replaced with JavaScript expressions in Sensu Go, opening up powerful possibilities to combine filters with [filter dynamic runtime assets][59].
 As a result, you'll need to rewrite your Sensu Core filters in Sensu Go format.

 First, review your Core handlers to identify which filters are being used.
 Then, follow the [filter reference][9] and [guide to using filters][60] to re-write your filters using Sensu Go expressions and [event data][61].
 Check out the [blog post on filters][62] for a deep dive into Sensu Go filter capabilities.